EarnCoinPool/dRep/Gov-action/K/K-Parameter.md

 **NOTE:** The Constitution refers to the K parameter as stakePoolTargetNum, they are synonymous for each other.
 Since all the research, PCPs and past documentation refers to the parameter as K we will use the term K parameter from here on out, but K is interchangeable with term stakePoolTargetNum parameter.

 ### Motivation
 Recent analysis shows minimum attack vector slowly decreasing and large pools minting majority of the blocks while 44% minted 10 or less blocks.
-The most current research shows it's safe to move to K=1,000 and the it would lead to just about doubling our Nakamoto coefficient.
+The most current research shows it's safe to move to K=1,000 and by moving K to 1,000 it would lead to just about doubling our Nakamoto coefficient.